Fudenberg-Research-Group/akitaV2-analyses/README.md

 ## Contents:

 ### 1. experiments/
 Contains all experiments conducted during the project.
 Refer to individual experiment folders for detailed documentation and results.
+Each experiment is essentially a unique (sequence generator, TSV table) pair.
+The TSV file specifies the genomic positions and experiment parameters, while the sequence generator specifies how to construct the sequence for input into AkitaV2.

 ### 2. figures/
 Includes default plotting configurations and example maps utilized in illustrations.